SirVolta/HandyCAN/README.md

 at a specific ambient light level, only when motion is detected, etc.
 This While still being able to force it on and off using a hardware toggle switch.
 ![HomeAutomationExample](https://raw.githubusercontent.com/SirVolta/HandyCAN/master/doc/resources/HandyCan_HomeAut_Example.png "HandyCAN Home Automation Example")

-For the moment this is just empty shell, but HandyCAN is under rapid development and will see an implementation soon.
-Example usages and the protocol specification is coming soon.